 Dominguez says that one positive aspect of looking at pre-foreclosures is that they are a matter of public record.
 “I do have access to pre-foreclosures, and I have reached out to owners to see if they were interested in selling, which I’ve done with success,” he says.

 He also suggests looking at websites that promote available HUD homes, a home with FHA financing that went into foreclosure.
 These types of properties can be a great deal, but they also have fairly strict qualification requirements and often need of work.

 How your agent can help

-Trying to find that perfect, not-quite-listed house seems like a lot of work — and we won’t lie to you: it is.
+Trying to find that perfect, not-quite-listed house seems like a lot of effort — and we won’t lie to you: It is.
 This is where a qualified real estate agent can make the process much easier.

-A good agent doesn’t just peruse the MLS for you but can also access other databases and will do much of the legwork mentioned above to help you find your new home.
+A good agent doesn’t just peruse the MLS for you but can also access other databases, and they will do much of the legwork mentioned above to help you find your new home.

 Real estate agent Holly Connors, based in Arlington Heights, Illinois, is a 20+ year veteran of the industry and often works with buyers to find homes that haven’t hit the market yet.
-“We call it a private market or pocket listing,” she says.
-“It can be advantageous to both buyers and sellers.”
+“It can be advantageous to both buyers and sellers,” she says.

 “Sellers are using this private network to see how their property might fare on the public market, which gives buyers the opportunity to not only see what homes are coming up, but potentially make an offer on a house before it is ever officially listed on MLS,” says Connors.